atwilla/RASC-AL-2019/SerialControlPlan.md

 A. Safety Codes

-1. 000 - Complete shutdown of all signal output.
+1. 001 - Complete shutdown of all signal output.
 Arduino only looks for the activation code after this code has been given.
+This only affects the arduino used to drive the devices.
-2. 001 - The activation code.
+2. 002 - The activation code.
 Used to "reboot" arduino after previous code has been used.
-3. 002 - Heating mode.
+3. 003 - Heating mode.
 In this mode, the arduino only dedicates power to the heating element.
-4. 003 - Deactivate heating mode.
+4. 004 - Deactivate heating mode.

 B. Transverse stepper motors